Constipation: Causes

 The causes of constipation can be divided into congenital, primary, and secondary.
 The most common kind is primary and not life-threatening.
 It can also be divided by the age group affected such as children and adults.

 Primary or functional constipation is defined by ongoing symptoms for greater than six months not due to an underlying cause such as medication side effects or an underlying medical condition.
 It is not associated with abdominal pain, thus distinguishing it from irritable bowel syndrome.
 It is the most common kind of constipation, and is often multifactorial.
 In adults, such primary causes include: dietary choices such as insufficient dietary fiber or fluid intake, or behavioral causes such as decreased physical activity.
+In children, causes can include diets low in fiber and fluids, underlying medical conditions, and reluctance to go to the bathroom.
 In the elderly, common causes have been attributed to insufficient dietary fiber intake, inadequate fluid intake, decreased physical activity, side effects of medications, hypothyroidism, and obstruction by colorectal cancer.
 Evidence to support these factors however is poor.

 Secondary causes include side effects of medications such as opiates, endocrine and metabolic disorders such as hypothyroidism, and obstruction such as from colorectal cancer or ovarian cancer.
 Celiac disease and non-celiac gluten sensitivity may also present with constipation.
 Cystocele can develop as a result of chronic constipation.